-This is an example SOW.
-You could create your own, using the workbook and online resources provided, supplemented by your own ideas and resources.
-This SOW follows a wider Long-Term plan (available in the Secondary school resources folder) which is thematic in its approach, covering key topics for gambling and gaming across the four Purposes of Welsh Education enabling all our children and young people to be: 1) Ambitious, capable learners 2) Enterprising, creative contributors 3) Ethical, informed citizens and 4) Healthy, confident individuals.
+This is an example SOW you could create your own using the workbook and online resources provided and supplement with your own ideas and resources.
+This SOW is editable and follows a wider Long-term plan (available in the Secondary school resources folder) which is thematic in its approach, covering key topics for gambling and gaming across the 3 core PSHE Programme of Study themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).
 It is a spiral curriculum, with key topics and themes being revisited, whilst increasing the challenge, broadening the scope, and deepening students' thinking further through the key stages.